 Research has shown that passengers are particularly averse to the unexpected delays which arise from unreliability.
-Expected wait time is usually taken as being twice invehicle time (IVT), so a 5 minute wait is equivalent to 10 minutes of IVT.
+The value of expected wait time is usually taken as being twice in-vehicle time (IVT), so a 5 minute wait is equivalent to 10 minutes of IVT.
 However for an unexpected wait this increases to a factor of around 3.
 (This value has been confirmed by recent research in NZ - see Land Transport NZ Research Report 339, "Measurement Valuation of PT Reliability".)
 It follows that for an unreliable service passengers' perception of the expected wait is increased.